nightroman/FarNet/PowerShellFar/README.md

     ps: $x - $y

 ---
-Add the current folder to the system path for this Far session (.NET example: static methods and properties)
+Add the current panel directory to the system path for this session:

-    ps: [Environment]::SetEnvironmentVariable('PATH', $env:PATH + ';' + [Environment]::CurrentDirectory, 'Process')
+    ps: $env:PATH = $env:PATH + ';' + $Far.Panel.CurrentDirectory

 ---
 Open selected files in editor at once